 Additionally, the piece is overly harsh on Biden.
 The criticisms become palpable by labeling his statements as a “lie” and suggesting he made these claims anticipating endorsement from the media and Silicon Valley.

 The emotional backbone of the commentary is easy to notice.
-With phrases such as, “Hell, he knew full well,” and the confident claim, “Which, of course, they did,” when discussing Biden’s media support, it’s clear that the article heavily leans on the author’s subjective interpretations rather than presenting an unbiased, factual account.
+With phrases such as, “Hell, he knew full well,” and the confident claim, “Which, of course, they did,” when discussing Biden’s media support, it’s clear that the article heavily leans on the author’s subjective conservative interpretations rather than presenting an unbiased, factual account.

 3rd Example: